sassoftware/saspy/saspy/doc/source/install.rst

                   }

 The other thing is to set the encoding correctly for this to work.
 MVS is an EBCDIC system, not ASCII.
-For the most part, this is all handled in IOM for you, but there is a small amount of transcoding required internally in this module.
+For the most part, this is all handled in IOM for you, but for data transfer routines, transcoding is required.
 The default encoding on MVS is OPEN_ED-1047, although it can be set to any number of other EBCDIC encodings.
 The default Python encodings do not include the 1047 code page.
 I did find a 'cp1047' code page in a separate pip installable module which seems to match the OPEN_ED-1047 code page.

-At the time of this writing, the only transcoding I need to do in python for this to work can be accomplished using the 'cp500' encoding which is part of the default set, so you don't have to install other modules.
-It's possible this could change in the future, but I don't have any expectations of that for now, so using 'cp500' is ok if you don't want to install other non-standard python modules.
+So if you're running with that encoding, you can install the cp1047 to use.

 IOM using COM